If you want to come seal watching in Norfolk and in particular, you want to see baby seals, then Horsey and Winterton

-Visiting the seal colony at Horsey, especially when the seals have their babies in the winter in an amazing site.
-Last year 2034 fluffy white seal pups were born on the beach at Horsey.
+Visiting the seal colony at Horsey, especially when the grey seals have their babies in the winter is an amazing site.
+Last year 2,034 fluffy white seal pups were born on the beach at Horsey.
 It’s one of the highlights of Norfolk’s seasonal wildlife calendar and a must see if you are visiting the Norfolk Coast this year.
 Beware that it can be very windy on the coast so wrap up warm.
 It also can be busy on bank holiday weekends.
 It is magical to see these animals but they are vulnerable to disturbance from people and their dogs so please keep at least a 15 meter distance and during pupping season don’t go on the beach at Horsey.

 About the seals at Horsey

-Around half the world’s grey seal population is found in Britain.
+Around half the world’s grey seal population are found in Britain.
 They are a protected species and come onto the beach at Horsey, to have their babies and breed.
-It is magical to see these animals but they are vulnerable to disturbance from people and their dogs.